benhg/RMI-sim-parsl/README.md

 The primary developer is [Ben Glick](https://glick.cloud).
 All of the physics at play comes from Mohamed Anber and Brian Smith, who also wrote the initial code.
 Ben's faculty advisor, Jens Mache is also involved with the project.

-If you have any questions, feel free to reach out to Ben at (mailto:glick@lclark.edu).
+If you have any questions, feel free to reach out to Ben at [glick@lclark.edu](mailto:glick@lclark.edu).